mlinreallife/blog/content/posts/drift.md

 ---
 title: "Model drift or how the pandemic killed thousands of predictive systems"
-date: 2020-09-18T17:01:10+02:00
+date: 2020-11-16T08:01:10+02:00
-draft: true
+draft: false
 ---

 In a very near world, machine learning was more and more used.
-All of a sudden, a pandemic strikes this world.
-Machine learning crashes.
+All of a sudden, a pandemic stroke this world.
+Machine learning crashed.

 # Why does machine learning crash in such a period?